Polyethylene Environmental Friendliness Increased at KBSU

 The new additive improves the performance characteristics of polyethylene.
 It is easy to integrate into plastic using standard production equipment.
 This simplifies the technological process.

-Earlier www1.ru reported that learned to transform recycled polyethylene into durable industrial material at SevSU.
+Earlier www1.ru reported that turning recycled polyethylene into durable industrial material has been learned at SevSU.

 Read materials on the topic:

-• Recycling of plastic was optimized in Yekaterinburg using radiation
+• Plastic recycling was optimized in Yekaterinburg using radiation

-• A building material based on recycled polymer waste was developed in Novosibirsk
+• In Novosibirsk, a building material based on recycled polymer waste was developed

 • In Mordovia, a super-strong polymer was created from multilayer packaging waste